 Garden City DUI Lawyer

-If you’ve been arrested for driving under the influence, it’s vital that you contact an experienced Garden City DUI lawyer as soon as possible.
+If you’ve been arrested for driving under the influence, it’s important that you contact an experienced Garden City DUI lawyer as soon as possible.
 At Jarrett Maillet J.D., P.C., we understand the complexities of DUI laws in Georgia, and we’re dedicated to advocating for your rights every step of the way.
+You should act fast because your license and freedom are on the line.

 About Us

-At Jarrett Maillet J.D., P.C., our team of former prosecutors builds powerful defense strategies for clients all across Georgia.
-With aggressive defense tactics and an unwavering commitment to protecting your rights, we stand beside you at every step of the legal process.
+At Jarrett Maillet J.D., PC, our team of former prosecutors builds powerful defense strategies for clients all across Georgia.
+With aggressive defense tactics and an unwavering commitment to protect your rights, we stand beside you at every step of the legal process.
+Our law firm knows how prosecutors think, and we use that knowledge to defend your case.

 Understanding Georgia DUI Laws

-Whether this is your first offense or a repeat charge, it’s important to understand how the legal system works.
+Whether this is your first DUI or a repeat crime, it’s important to understand how the legal system works.
 In Georgia, it’s illegal to operate a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher, 0.04% for commercial drivers, or 0.02% for drivers under the age of 21.
+A DUI conviction for a misdemeanor can still change your life forever.

-At Jarrett Maillet J.D., P.C., our Garden City DUI attorneys take a thorough, detail-oriented approach to every DUI claim.
-We carefully review the circumstances of your traffic stop, the procedures used for any breath or chemical tests, and the conduct of law enforcement officers.
-Many DUI cases are overturned on technicalities, and identifying them can make all the difference between a conviction and a dismissal.
+At Jarrett Maillet J.D., PC, our Garden City DUI attorneys take a thorough, detail-oriented approach to every DUI claim.
+We carefully review the circumstances of your traffic stop, the procedures used for any breath tests or chemical tests, and the conduct of police officers.
+Many DUI cases are overturned on technicalities, and identifying procedural errors can make all the difference between a conviction and a dismissal.

 What to Expect After a DUI Arrest

-• Administrative license suspension: You only have 30 days to request a hearing to contest the suspension of your driver’s license.
-Missing this deadline can result in automatic license revocation.
+- Administrative license suspension: You only have 30 days to request a hearing to contest the suspension of your license.
+If you do not act fast, you may automatically lose your driving privileges.

-• Court appearances: You’re required to appear in court for arraignment, pre-trial hearings, and possibly trial.
-Failing to appear can lead to additional charges.
+- Court appearances: You’re required to appear in court for arraignment, pre-trial motions, and possibly trial.
+Judges expect you to be there on time for every hearing.

-• Potential penalties: Depending on your BAC, prior offenses, and other circumstances, penalties could include fines, probation, community service, alcohol education programs, and jail time.
+- Potential penalties: Depending on your BAC, prior offenses, and other circumstances, penalties could include fines, probation, and jail.

-• Evidence review: Our team can examine the details of your arrest, including the traffic stop, sobriety tests, and chemical test results, to identify any weaknesses in the prosecution’s case.
+- Evidence review: Our firm can examine the details of your arrest, including the traffic stop and field sobriety tests, to identify any weaknesses in the prosecution’s case.

-At Jarrett Maillet J.D., P.C., we’re committed to guiding our clients through every step of the DUI process.
-We work hard to protect your rights and build a strong, strategic defense that safeguards your future.
+At Jarrett Maillet J.D., PC, we’re committed to guiding our clients through every step of the DUI process.
+Our DUI attorneys work to help you avoid jail and keep your record clean.
+We work hard to protect your rights and build a strong defense that safeguards your future.

 Building a Strong DUI Defense

-Defending against a DUI charge in Georgia requires careful planning, an understanding of DUI laws in Georgia, and a personalized approach tailored to your case.
+Defending against a DUI charge in GA requires careful planning and a personalized approach tailored to your case.
 Every arrest is different, and building an effective defense begins with a close review of the circumstances.
 Key elements of an effective DUI defense include:

-• Examining if law enforcement had a legal reason to stop your vehicle and if they followed the proper procedures.
+- Examining if police had probable cause to stop your vehicle and if they followed the proper law.

-• Assessing the accuracy and administration of field sobriety tests, which can be influenced by factors like medical or environmental conditions.
+- Assessing the accuracy of field sobriety tests, which can be influenced by factors like medical conditions.

-• Scrutinizing breathalyzer or blood test results, including the calibration of the equipment, the testing procedures, and the chain-of-custody documentation.
+- Scrutinizing breathalyzer results, including the calibration of the equipment and the testing procedures.

-• Collecting statements, surveillance footage, and other evidence that could support your version of events or raise reasonable doubt.
+- Collecting statements and other evidence that could support your version of events.

-• Engaging professionals like toxicologists or accident reconstructionists to challenge the technical aspects of the prosecution’s case.
+- Engaging professionals to challenge evidence or technical aspects of the prosecution case.

-At Jarrett Maillet J.D., P.C., we’re dedicated to crafting a defense strategy that not only protects your rights but also protects your future.
+At Jarrett Maillet J.D., PC, we’re dedicated to crafting a defense strategy that not only protects your rights but also protects your future.
+We want to help you get reduced charges or a total dismissal of your criminal case.

 Hire a DUI Lawyer: Why Local Representation Matters